 The collectability of trade receivables is assessed based on the estimated probability of default.
 Specific valuation allowances are calculated for overdue receivables using individually determined percentages.
 In the event that the financial situations of our partners worsen, the amounts actually written down may exceed the amount of the previously recognised valuation allowances.
 This could negatively impact the results of operations.
 Please refer to Note 5 for disclosures on carrying amounts.

-Note 10 includes detailed disclosures on provisions.
+The section on accounting policies includes detailed disclosures on provisions.

 Deferred tax assets are recognised in respect of tax loss carry-forwards to the extent that it is probable that taxable income will be available to enable the loss carry-forwards to actually be utilised.
 In order to determine the amount of the deferred tax assets required to be recognised in this context, management makes significant assumptions with respect to the expected timing and amount of future taxable income.